Undeved/cube3d/README.md

 ----
 ## Notice !!!

-- This Game Does Not Segfault, Nor Leak, If you come across any errors, that's just a hardcoded game over message in the logic of the game.\
+- This Game Does Not Segfault, No Leak, If you come across any errors, that's just a hardcoded game over message in the logic of the game.\

 - And The Entire Art Of The Game is Completely Made By OussMac (NO AI).